rdavila/active_record_to_excel/README.md

 # active_record_to_excel

-active_record_to_excel is a litle tool for generate quick and dirty reports based on the results returned from your ActiveRecord queries.
+active_record_to_excel is a litle tool for generate simple MS Excel reports based on the results returned from your ActiveRecord queries.

 ## Usage